-Transfer your domain to Cloudflare · Cloudflare Registrar docs
+Transfer your domain to Cloudflare

 2. Unlock the domain

-Registrars include a lightweight safeguard to prevent unauthorized users from starting domain transfers: registrar lock.
-You might also see it written as "domain lock."
+Registrars include a lightweight safeguard to prevent unauthorized users from starting domain transfers.
+This is known as registrar lock, but you might also see it referred to as domain lock.
 In WHOIS, it may appear as

 clientTransferProhibited.
 When enabled, the lock prevents any other registrar from attempting to initiate a transfer.